 Remember that getting yourself on a proper diet and sleeping schedule is just as important as your working schedule.
 Any daily routine will suffer if you can’t get enough sleep at night.
 You’ll build up a lot of internal stress as well, which makes focusing and completing work immensely difficult.
 Figure out which times of the day feel most productive for you.

 I swear by waking up early in the morning and starting on lengthier tasks such as writing or editing.
-Come the afternoon I’ll switch to design/coding, e-mails, chats, etc. But I spoken with freelancers who can’t seem to get much done until after the sun goes down.
+Come the afternoon I’ll switch to design/coding, e-mails, chats, etc. But I spoke with freelancers who can’t seem to get much done until after the sun goes down.
 Everybody will have their own schedule times which suit them best – so spend a bit of time figuring out yours!

 It’s difficult to give very specific advice to freelancers on scheduling projects.
 Since everybody works at a different pace, a typical daily routine will change from person to person.
 But the overall techniques and concepts for properly managing your time should apply universally.

 Whether you work from home or in an office space you always need to find ways to keep on task.
 I hope these ideas can give you a strong push forward.
 Freelancing is a very tough job yet also rewarding in many unique ways.
-If you have any good ideas or suggestions for managing your own schedule please share with us in the post discussion area.